Integra's AI-powered products gain innovation leadership - ExBulletin

 Integra was evaluated on AI-based language assessment and guided editing platform iNLP

-PONDICHERRY, India, April 27, 2023 /PRNewswire/ — Integra Software Services, a leading provider of technology and content solutions, has been recognized for its outstanding innovation at the nasscom SME Inspire Awards 2023 and has been recognized with the prestigious Leadership in Winner of the Innovation Tech Products and Platforms award.
+Pondicherry, India, April 27, 2023 /CNW/ — Integra Software Services, a leading provider of technology and content solutions, has been honored with Leadership in Innovation honors at the nasscom SME Inspire Awards 2023 for outstanding innovation Winner of the Tech Products and Platforms award.
 Thought leadership at cutting-edge AI-powered solutions iNLP.

-Integras AI-powered products win Leadership in Innovation Tech Products and Platforms Award at nasscom SME Inspire Awards
+Integras AI-powered product wins Leadership in Innovation – Tech Products and Platforms Award at nasscom SME Inspire Awards

 The nasscom SME Inspire Awards are prestigious awards awarded by a jury of industry-leading experts.
 These awards recognize organizations that have demonstrated outstanding innovation and impact in delivering intelligent and innovative solutions.